 If you watch even a few minutes, you’ll likely get hooked in as it shows a side of life that many may never see much less understand.

-Since February we have been working hard at Dear World to create a digital-first experience with the team.
-In May we went down to New Orleans and filmed critical care nurses in the midst of the pandemic.
+In May I went down to New Orleans and filmed critical care nurses in the midst of the pandemic.
 Full documentary short coming soon.
 It was special to document this once-in-a-lifetime crisis with my brother David Reece, long-time collaborators Abby Vo, Chris Alcazar, Alex Wiltz.
 Special thanks to Robert Fogarty, Dear World founder for bringing it all together.

 3 // Other projects & RED Dragon-X update

-In partnership with Andrew Yang’s Humanity Forward, Dear World found 10 individuals who lost their income due to the pandemic and granted them $1,000 each as part of a interactive storytelling experience featuring Andrew Yang.
+In partnership with Andrew Yang’s Humanity Forward, we found found 10 individuals who lost their income due to the pandemic and granted them $1,000 each as part of a interactive storytelling experience featuring Andrew Yang.

 I’ve also updated my RED camera to the Dragon-X which essentially gives me access to a bigger version of the Dragon sensor and twice the frame rates.
 It’s the camera Mr. Robot, Stranger Things, and Terrance Malick’s new film “A Hidden Life” was shot on.
 We have been shooting the previously mentioned projects and others on my RED and I’m excited to have such an essential and powerful tool to be able to create with.